 Another possible solution is government subsidies for the production of healthier foods (eg wheat and vegetables), and end any subsidies on low-quality food sources like sugar and corn (which becomes corn syrup).
 Or, ban the "enrichment" process (ie, refining a high-quality fiber-filled wheat grain into a low-quality fiberless white grain, such as with white bread, white rice, and many crackers) to remove those low-quality options from consumers.

 If the food grade and tax succeeded in decreasing sales of low-quality foods, an additional benefit is that food-makers would probably respond by adjusting their recipes to get higher food grades.
 Currently, food makers really have no incentive to improve the health of their customers — if people keep buying Cheetos, they'll keep making them and profiting from it.

 The FDA could require that servings be separated in the package so people would easily know what one serving size is (eg, if you buy a box of cereal, instead of there being one big plastic bag of it, there'd be, say, 12 individually wrapped single-serving bags).
 This would probably succeed in informing people of the serving size, but it would increase packaging costs, and increase environmental waste (ie, trash).
 So, unless we come up with cheaper environment-friendly packaging, probably best to see how Solutions 1 and 2 do first, and backburner this one.

 Whatever the solution is, this is an important problem to solve.
 So far, the pure capitalism of our current food system is not solving the problem, so I believe some FDA-mandated tweaks are needed to push people toward healthier eating.
-But I'm just one man with ideas, so let me know if you have any suggestions on improvements or how to actually get these solutions implemented.
+But I'm just one man with ideas, if you have feedback or ideas on how to actually get these solutions implemented, let me know or comment on Medium.
 Thanks!